ericenouen/ericenouen.github.io/_pages/research.md

 #### Data-free Model Extraction
 June 2022 - August 2022

-Next, I got the chance to work under Lin Tan at Purdue University through another REU.
+On this project, I participated in an REU at Purdue University under the supervision of Lin Tan.
+I worked on developing a data-free model extraction attack, which attempts to copy the functionality of a black-box _victim_ model into a _clone model_ through a query interface.
+We built off of a prior model extraction paper: [Data-Free Model Extraction](https://arxiv.org/abs/2011.14779).
+This work uses a generator to synthetically create samples that are used to teach the clone model to better match the victim.

-Model extraction is the process of stealing the performance of a black-box model, and our goal was to improve the query efficiency of these algorithms.
+In this work we introduced a novel loss that utilized two different clone models and maximized the disagreement between them to find better samples to query the victim model with.
+We were able to improve both the query efficiency and final accuracy of previous work by a significant margin, and our paper is currently under review by AAAI-23.

 #### A Predictor-Corrector Method for fair Graph Spam Detection
 June 2021 - May 2022

-My first research opportunity was through an REU at Lehigh University under the supervision of Sihong Xie.
+My first REU was at Lehigh University under the supervision of Sihong Xie.
 I worked on a multi-objective optimization method for fair graphical models, that balanced performance metric(s) simultaneously with fairness metric(s) to find the tradeoff curve of solutions, called the pareto front.

 ![Pareto front](https://github.com/ericenouen/ericenouen.github.io/blob/master/assets/image/ParetoFront.png?raw=true)